Federated States of Micronesia country brief

 Australia established diplomatic relations with FSM in July 1987 and the Australian Embassy in Pohnpei was opened in November 1989.
 Australia enjoys a close and friendly relationship with FSM.
 The Governor-General, HE Ms Quentin Bryce AC CVO, visited FSM in April 2012.
-She was accompanied by the Hon Richard Marles MP, former Parliamentary Secretary for Pacific Island Affairs.
+She was accompanied by the former Parliamentary Secretary for Pacific Island Affairs Richard Marles.
 Mr Marles also visited FSM in December and February 2011.

 Australia first provided small-scale development assistance to FSM in 1979 following the establishment of constitutional self-government.
 On 4 August 2010, President Mori signed a Pacific Partnership for Development with then Foreign Minister Smith in Port Vila, which has brought a new level of aid engagement with FSM in the priority areas of tax reform, environment management and aid coordination.
-Australia’s official development assistance to FSM is $2.8 million in 2012-13 and focuses on scholarships, technical assistance and small grants.
-Further information can be found on the AusAID website.
+In 2013-14 Australian aid to FSM will total an estimated $5.2 million, which includes an estimated $1.8 million through the Australian Government’s country aid program and the rest through regional programs.
+Further information can be found on Australian Aid.